GloverDonovan/webdev-bootcamp/reference/servers.rst

 Most Mozilla websites are split into three environments:

-- Development (AKA Dev) usually runs off of the latest code that has been committed for a project by updating regularly throughout the day.
+- Development (AKA dev) usually runs off of the latest code that has been committed for a project by updating regularly throughout the day.
 Dev is useful for testing new features and getting feedback.